 The U.S. Consumer Product Safety Commission posts press releases with recall information for defective children’s products, as well as tools, machinery, and household items.
 They offer multiple resources to help parents keep kids safe.
 Visit the CPSC website to:

 - Get the latest on toy recall facts and stats

 Determining liability in a defective children’s product lawsuit can be very difficult.
 The theory of strict liability mandates that the manufacturer may be responsible for injuries or deaths associated with their products.
 In some cases, retailers and distributors can be held accountable as well.

 If your child was injured or killed by a faulty children’s toy or product, do not sit idly by.
-The experienced defective children’s product lawyers at the Law Offices of Michael A. DeMayo L.L.P. may be able to help you claim the compensation you’re entitled to.
+The experienced defective children’s product lawyers at DeMayo Law Offices L.L.P. may be able to help you claim the compensation you’re entitled to.
 We will review your situation, as well as product specifications and design elements, to determine whether you have a solid case.
 Call now to schedule your free consultation at 646-493-8516.